 Anxiety keeps you in a state of hyper-arousal that makes it difficult for your brain activities to slow down enough for you to sleep.
 You need a mental health day to try to catch up on sleep or form a new sleep routine.

 Crying has numerous benefits for your mental health as it is a way for the body to eliminate toxins, relieve pain, and enhance your mood.
-When you notice you are crying more than you usually do, the best thing is to take a mental health day to see a professional.
+When you notice you are crying more than you usually do, the best thing is to take a mental health day to seek professional help.

 Prolonged periods of social isolation can lead to feelings of loneliness that might result in your having negative thoughts.
 This could be an early sign of depression, and if identified early enough, you can prevent it by taking a mental health day.

-There is no specific way to spend your mental health day.
+Now that you know the signs you need to take a mental health day, you might be wondering how to spend it.
+But there is no specific way to spend your mental health day.
 Everyone is different, and you have to find what helps you de-stress and get your energy back up.
-However, you can spend it doing any of these activities and find out what works for you.
+However, you can spend it doing some of these activities and find out what works for you.
 Here’s how to take a mental health day and how to spend it.

 Things to do on your mental health day